This High-Intensity Interval Training (HIIT) guide is probably the best interval training guide in the galaxy.

 The good news for our current discussion?
 HIIT has been shown to help lower and manage blood sugar levels.

-HIIT for Heart health.
+#3) HIIT for heart health.
 Touching on the “antifragile” topic again, HIIT has been shown to help with overall cardiovascular health.

 It does so in the same way traditional endurance training does, but at a fraction of the time (almost half).